hozlucas28/AdventJS-Solutions-2023/src/02-challenge/README.md

 # Challenge 02

-In Santa's workshop, the elves have a list of gifts they want to make and a limited set of materials.
+In Santa's workshop, the elves have a **list of gifts** they want to make and a limited set of materials.

 Gifts are text strings and materials are characters.
-Your task is to write a function that, given a list of gifts and the available materials, returns a list of craftable gifts.
+Your task is to write a function that, given a list of gifts and the available materials, returns a **list of craftable gifts**.

 A gift can be made if we have all the necessary materials to make it.